FrenzyByte/fluidfrenzy/_docs/fluid-simulation-components.md

 #### Overshooting Reduction

 - **Overshooting Reduction** - overshooting reduction is a technique used in simulations to mitigate the amplification of wave edges that occur when waves transition from deeper to shallower fluids, preventing spike artifacts in the results.
+This can come at the cost of mass converservation.
 - **Overshooting Edge** - adjusts a threshold that determines the sensitivity to changes in wave height when a wave exits deep fluids and enters shallow fluids.
 - **Overshooting Scale** - adjusts a scaling factor that adjusts the magnitude of the correction applied to reduce overshooting at detected edges.